Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Are cloth diapers better for the environment?

 Yes.
 Disposable diapers take an estimated 500 years to decompose.
-Cloth does use water and energy for washing, but lifecycle analyses consistently show a lower overall environmental impact — especially when washed in full loads and line-dried.
+Cloth uses water and energy for washing, but lifecycle analyses consistently show a lower overall environmental impact — especially when washed in full loads and line-dried when possible.

 Daycare